ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-architecture.md

 - Event Viewer
 - Active Directory Administrative Center

-PowerShell will also be used for administration and automation.
+PowerShell is also used for administration, validation, and automation.

+## Domain Controller Configuration

-## Primary Domain Controller
+### Primary Domain Controller

-The initial domain controller, `dc-lab-01`, is deployed as the `dc-lab-01` virtual machine on `prox-lab-01`.
+`dc-lab-01` is deployed as a virtual machine on `prox-lab-01`.

 | Setting | Configuration |
 |---|---|